michaelpeacock/demo-siem-optimization/instructions/02-syslog.md

-# Analyzing Syslog data with ksqlDB
+# Analyze Syslog Data in Real Time with ksqlDB

 ### Collecting ```sshd``` syslog events
 If your Docker host is publicly facing and allows SSH connections from anywhere, a fun exercise can be to see who's trying to hack your host.